chetmurthy/yay/README.md

   to know how to write their YAML.
 They practice "defensive YAML", and this is a *prima facie* proof that this goal has not been met.

-## YAYAML's Design Goals
+## YAY's Design Goals

-YAYAML's specification is structured in the manner of typical language
+YAY's specification is structured in the manner of typical language
 specs: it specifies the character-set of the language, then the lexemes, and then the grammar.
-The goals of YAYAML (in addition to those of YAML) are:
+The goals of YAY (in addition to those of YAML) are:

 1. enable and deliver straightforward implementation using lex/yacc